Yuliang-Liu/Curve-Text-Detector/README.md

 * Avoid multiple text lines

-Our dataset and CTD method are introduced in our paper (coming soon).
+Our dataset and CTD method are introduced in our paper (Updating).

 # Clone the Curve-Text-Detector repository